Information on the

 Mikael Rask Madsen is a professor of European Law and Integration at the Faculty of Law, University of Copenhagen, and the founder and director of iCourts, the Danish National Research Foundation's Centre of Excellence for International Courts.
 His research interests include the globalization of law and the legal profession and its effects on new forms of institutions such as international courts.

-This event is co-hosted with the Joint Interdisciplinary Doctoral Program Human Rights under Pressure.
+This event was co-hosted with the Joint Interdisciplinary Doctoral Program Human Rights under Pressure.